simonprev/solage/README.md

 - Want to implement sparse fields on a certain view?
 With the `render/3`, you have all the tools to implement this kind of thing.
 - Want to embed a certain assocation on the object data?
 You get the point.

-## JsonapiKit.QueryConfig
+## Solage.QueryConfig

 By using the `QueryConfig`, you don’t have to hardcode data behaviour right in the view.
 It’s up to who is rendering the view to use a config that fits your need.
-The config can be initialized with the `JsonapiKit.Query` plug.
+The config can be initialized with the `Solage.Query` plug.

 ### What’s inside QueryConfig